DetachHead/basedpyright/docs/configuration.md

 Each diagnostic setting has a default that is dictated by the specified type checking mode.
 The default for each rule can be overridden in the configuration file or settings.

-Some rules have an additional severity level such as `"unused"`, `"deprecated"` or `"unreachable"`.
-These are only used by the language server so that your editor can grey out or add a strikethrough to the symbol, which you can disable by setting it to `"off"`. it does not effect the outcome when running basedpyright via the CLI, so in that context these severity levels essentially mean the same thing as `"off"`.
+Some rules default to `"hint"`.
+This diagnostic category is only used by the language server so that your editor can grey out or add a strikethrough to the symbol, which you can disable by setting it to `"off"`. it does not effect the outcome when running basedpyright via the CLI, so in that context these severity levels essentially mean the same thing as `"off"`. [see here](#diagnostic-categories) for more information about each diagnostic category.

 The following table lists the default severity levels for each diagnostic rule within each type checking mode (`"off"`, `"basic"`, `"standard"`, `"strict"`, `"recommended"` and `"all"`).

 ### `"recommended"` and `"all"`